KraftyUX/SENSES/README.md

 ---

-This `README.md` provides a clear and comprehensive overview of your project, making it easy for users and contributors to understand and use the **Prompty SENSES** algorithm.
+This `README.md` provides a clear and comprehensive overview of your project, making it easy for users and contributors to understand and use the **SENSES** algorithm.